cle5eland/azure-iot-central-wfh/README.md

 1. Go to the `user` directory and run `./proxy-port.ps1`.
 1. Go to Firefox and navigate to [https://apps.saas.localhost/]().
+    1. Depending on your Firefox configuration, you might get some warnings.
+If this is the case, after you tell Firefox it's safe, you'll need to navigate explicitly to https://static.saas.localhost, and tell Firefox this subdomain is safe as well.
+Then go back and you should see the whole page rendered.
 1. You should see IoT Central running there :).

 ## Normal Use